RingBDStack/DG-Mamba/README.md

-# [AAAI 2025] REDGSL: Advancing Robust Graph Representation via Efficient Dynamic Graph Structure Learning
+# [AAAI 2025] G-Mamba: Robust and Efficient Dynamic Graph Structure Learning with Selective State Space Models

-This repository is the official implementation of "[REDGSL: Advancing Robust Graph Representation via Efficient Dynamic Graph Structure Learning]()" accepted by the Main Technical Track of the 39th Annual AAAI Conference on Artificial Intelligence (AAAI-2025).
+This repository is the official implementation of "[G-Mamba: Robust and Efficient Dynamic Graph Structure Learning with Selective State Space Models]()" accepted by the Main Technical Track of the 39th Annual AAAI Conference on Artificial Intelligence (AAAI-2025).

 <p align="center">
 <img src="framework.png" width="100%" class="center" alt="logo"/>